When to walk the Via degli Dei (Bologna–Firenze)

-Early autumn: September to October — recommended
+Early September — still summery

-Winter: December to February
+December to February — winter conditions

 Of course, while these recommendations provide a solid starting point, everyone's preferences and circumstances are unique.
 For example, if you prefer walking in the cooler morning hours to avoid midday heat, you might prioritize dates with drier conditions.
 On the other hand, if you are more accustomed to colder climates, you may choose to avoid hotter periods - even if it means encountering more rain.
 Our search tool allows you to customize your journey to align with your specific needs and preferences, ensuring the best possible experience on the trail.